mbari-org/deepsea-track/README.md

 *deepsea-track* is online tracking software for tracking multiple objects in deep sea underwater video.
 It is designed to be used with output from object detection models sent over [ZeroMQ](https://zeromq.org/) or in data formatted into XML files in [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format.
-It generates unique *VisualEvent* track sequences for analysis in JSON format.
+It generates unique *VisualEvent* track sequences in JSON format.

+---
+Documentation for this is available at http://docs.mbari.org/deepsea-track

 [click image below to see example in YouTube] [![Example video output](https://img.youtube.com/vi/cMZ8vr0aAYI/maxresdefault.jpg)](https://youtu.be/cMZ8vr0aAYI)